 If you don't use the job requirements to your advantage, you risk your resume for event planning jobs looking generic and lazy.

 Want more tips for writing the perfect resume skills list?
 See our guide: 30+ Best Examples of What Skills to Put on a Resume (Proven Tips)

-How to Add Other Sections for an Effective Event Planning Resume
+Include Additional Sections for an Effective Event Planning Resume

 Volunteering on a resume looks great, but only if list it correctly: How to List Volunteer Work on Your Resume [+Sample]